 Therefore, you can think of this calculation as an indication of the maximum possible communication distance rather than what you should expect every time you use your Ham radio.

 Ham radios can also have different power modes that affect the maximum distance they can transmit.
 To get the maximum range you should change the device to a mode with the most power output.

 Radio signals aren’t very good at traveling through solid objects, such as mountains and buildings.
 Indeed, trying to talk through obstacles is a sure-fire way to reduce the range of your radio communications.

 This is why we almost never communicate as far as our maximum theoretical range says we should be able to.
 Every time a radio wave has to pass through an object, the strength of the signal decreases, thereby shortening your overall range.

-As I’ve mentioned, UHF frequencies are better at travelling through buildings and other objects in urban environments because of their higher energy wavelengths.
+As I’ve mentioned, UHF frequencies are better at traveling through buildings and other objects in urban environments because of their higher energy wavelengths.

 The final factor I’ll touch on when it comes to Ham radio range is the “strength” or “power” of your radio.
 Signal strength is measured in watts, and there’s a big difference in strength between a handheld unit and a typical commercial radio station.

 While commercial stations will broadcast between 50,000 – 100,000 watts, handheld radios usually have just 0.5-5 watts of power.
 There are also laws about the signal strength of amateur radios, and Ham radios can generally have up to just 5 watts of power.